Last Updated on: 18th July 2021, 01:18 pm

 Difference Between FxPesa Premier and Executive Account

-It might sound as if $10 is a huge amount of money to pay for trading, but in real sense, you’re actually paying peanuts to get connected directly to liquidity providers.
+It might sound as if $10 is a huge amount of money to pay for trading, but in the real sense, you’re actually paying peanuts to get connected directly to liquidity providers.

 The other main difference between the FXPesa Premier Account and the Executive Account has to do with the minimum deposit allowed for the account types.